Pharmacy Practice Residency Program (PGY1)

 For more information, download our PGY1 Residency Handbook »

-The resident provides a service commitment to the Hospital in the form of staffing and/or administrator on-call service of approximately one weekend per three weeks.
+The resident provides a service commitment to the hospital in the form of staffing one weekend every three weeks.

-The resident will attend the ASHP Mid-Year Clinical Meeting in December and the Eastern States Residency Conference in May of their residency year.
+The resident will attend the ASHP Midyear Clinical Meeting in December and the Eastern States Residency Conference in April or May of their residency year.
 The resident is also encouraged to attend local pharmacy meetings as well.

 Interested applicants to the Pharmacy Practice (PGY1) Residency Program, must: